aalexmrt/react-pokemon-game/README.md

 ## Tasks for Future Versions

 - [X] Create a test to check the game configuration based on screen width.
+- [X] When pressing reset button breaks the app.
 - [ ] Add the initial time from the game configuration to the timer of the game.
 - [ ] Fix any failing tests and improve test coverage.
 - [ ] Add a small timeout to disable clicking on the menu modal to prevent accidental clicks.